alexanderlange53/svars/README.md

 -   `id.dc()` via least dependent innovations based on distance covariance matrix.
 -   `id.ngml()` by means of non-Gaussian maximum likelihood.

-These all return an estimated svars object with identified structural shocks, for which the package contains varoius functions for further analysis.
+These all return an estimated svars object with identified structural shocks and decomposed covariance matrix, for which the package contains varoius tools for further analysis.

-It is common practice in the SVAR literatur to calculate confidence bands via bootstrap procedures, where svars provides functions for the wild bootstrap approach (`wild.boot()`) and the moving block bootstrap method (`mb.boot()`).
-Further helpful tools for SVAR analysis might be e.g. impulse response functions (`imrf()`), forecast error variance decompostions (`fev()`) and historical decompositions (`hd()`).

 ## Installation